indigolain/graphql_tag_pluck/README.md

 ## Usage

-With a sample heredoc like:
+With a sample heredoc like the following inside a `.rb` file:

 ```ruby
 SAMPLE_QUERY = <<-GRAPHQL